brugobi/Weather-App-JS/README.md

 # Weather-App-JS

-> This is a responsive weather app page builded with JavaScript and APIs.
+> This is a responsive weather app page built with JavaScript and APIs.

 ## Feature